Tyrone Thompson (rugby): Rugby

+League

+On 31 October 2024, NRL team Newcastle Knights announced the signing of Thompson on a National Rugby League Development contract.
+He would be joining his brother Leo Thompson at the club for the 2025 season.
+He made is NRL debut for Newcastle on 13 April 2025 in their round 6 game against Wests Tigers.
+In August 2025, it was confirmed that Thompson would exit the club at the end of the season.

 International career

 In 2018, after his last year at Napier Boys' High School, Thompson was named in the New Zealand Secondary Schools team for a three-match international series in Australia.
 He played in all three games, including a 24 - 12 victory over Australian Schools.